ryuumx/serverless-datalake-on-aws/lab2/README.md

-# Part 2 : Glue Data Catalog
+# Part 2 : Catalog Data
 In this Lab, we will explore using Glue for serverless ETL.
 We will be using the data previously stored in S3: **YOUR_USERNAME-datalake-demo-bucket** and to make it queriable using standard SQL.

 ## 1. Create IAM Role